 So for 10 years now, it’s been terrible advice to load a page with a lot of keywords for no purpose other than to try to rank for those keywords.

-Keep in mind though, if you have a page that happens to have quite a bit of copy around one topic, and it ends up loaded with keywords in the course of naturally writing for your audience, Google won’t otherwise penalize our website if the content is exceptional.
+Keep in mind though, if you have a page that happens to have quite a bit of copy around one topic, and it ends up loaded with keywords in the course of naturally writing for your audience, Google won’t otherwise penalize the website if the content is exceptional.
 Keywords themselves aren’t bad.
 Stuffing unnecessary keywords is.

 But adding keywords simply for the sake of having keywords … that won’t help your SEO and over the long term could even resulting in your page, or your entire site, not being shown as frequently as websites that have quality information.